Gideon-Foxo/furry-bots/README.md

 Also note on 2/27/2021 the change was made to remove non veryfied for sake of not wasting time in tracking down lots of small bots.

+We also now have a server, feel free to say hi! https://discord.gg/c4q5GMN2n4